Last year we made candy cane playdough as gifts for kiddo friends. This year we’ve been making a snowman playdough gift in mason jar snow globes.

-Maia and I made a batch of white playdough on Friday (here’s the recipe).
+Maia and I made a batch of white playdough on Friday.

 We kneaded in glitter and peppermint oil to add some pizzazz to the plain playdough then started making snowmen (and snowballs and snowforts…).

-Then, we took a break to buy some beads (from Asheville’s awesome bead store) and a box of mason jars and continued yesterday when Maia’s friend Marlise was over.
+Then, we took a break to buy some beads (from Asheville’s awesome bead store) and a box of mason jars.
+Then we continued yesterday when Maia’s friend Marlise was over.

-All of us fashioned the playdough into little snowmen using beads and pipe cleaner pieces for features.
+Then we added beads and pipe cleaner pieces for snowmen features.

 I added the pipe cleaners to the table expecting them to be used for arms (you know, two per snowman) and that’s it.

 Instead they were immensely popular and were used for hair, antennae, smiles, and extra arms.

 Daphne, at two, was as into making the snowmen as the six year olds.